Gandapur accuses Aleema Khan of creating a divide into PTI, alleges that the intelligence agency facilitates it - Pakistan - ExBulletin

 The Gandapurs declaration intervened after Aleema spoke to the media outside the Adiala prison, where Imran is incarcerated, earlier in the day.

 During the interaction, Aleema was questioned about the meeting with Imran.
-To this, she said that the KP CM had allegedly allegedly at the meeting that she worked with the IM was behind all the criticisms directed towards Gandapur on social networks and that she wanted to become the president of the PTI.
+To this, she said that KP CM had allegedly allegedly working with the IM, was at the origin of all the attacks directed towards Gandapur on social networks and that she wanted to become the president of the PTI.

 |